permaficus/phase-0-tasks/Week 2/phase-0-week2-pscode-challenge.md

 1. SET gombal IS 20
 2. SET machine_switch_on IS 0
 3. SET handling_capacity IS 10
-4. FOR 1 TO (gombal DIVIDED BY handling_capacity)
+4. FOR 1 TO (gombal DIVIDED BY handling_capacity)\n
-     PUT handling_capacity OF gombal INTO machine
+     PUT handling_capacity OF gombal INTO machine\n
-   END FOR
+   END FOR\n
    machine_switch_on EQUAL TO 1

 ## Manicure

 1. SET student IS EQUAL TO 40
-2. FOR 1 TO student
+2. FOR 1 TO student\n
-      IF fingel_nail EQUAL TO long THEN
+      IF fingel_nail EQUAL TO long THEN\n
-         punished EQUAL TO TRUE
+         punished EQUAL TO TRUE\n
-      ELSE
+      ELSE \n
-         compliment EQUAL TO TRUE
+         compliment EQUAL TO TRUE\n
-      END IF
+      END IF\n
    END FOR